-It is interesting to stress that the involution, or exact integrability holds for arbitrary $\rho \in C$.
-For $\rho$ arbitrary, $h_i^M, M=1,2,\ldots$ are distinct words and the algebra actually have infinite generators, even for a finite number of $\{h_i\}$.
+It is interesting to stress that the involution, or exact integrability holds for arbitrary $\rho \in \mathbb{C}$.
+For $\rho$ arbitrary, $h_i^M, M=1,2,\ldots$ are distinct and linearly independent words and the algebra actually have an infinite number of generators, even for a finite number of $\{h_i\}$.
 In the special cases where $\rho = e^{i2\pi/N}$ ($N=2,3,4,\ldots$), the number of generators is finite for a finite number of $\{h_i\}$, and we have in \rf{2.19} and \rf{2.22} a $Z(N)$-exchange algebra.

 We now return to the one-dimensional general models where the generators $h_i^{(r_i)}$ satisfy \rf{2.2a}-\rf{2.2b}.
 Let us consider some examples.
 The Hamiltonian \rf{2.1} with $M=7$ generators $h_1^{(3)},h_2^{(1)},h_3^{(2)},h_4^{(3)},h_5^{(1)},h_6^{(1)},h_7^{(1)}$ is shown in Fig.~\ref{Q6}.